arvigeus/AZ-204/Questions/Storage Redundancy.md

 ---

-What options are available for replicating your data only in the primary region?
+Question: What options are available for replicating your data only in the primary region?

 - [x] Locally redundant storage (LRS)
 - [x] Zone-redundant storage (ZRS)